To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 To keep all the devices in your home secure, you may want to consider a VPN Router.
 It’s the device that accepts internet traffic from your ISP (Internet Service Provider) and sends it to the devices in your home.

-Routers come with some security features to prevent hackers from gaining access to your data, but a VPN Router is especially configured to work with your VPN for added security.
+Routers come with some security features to prevent hackers from gaining access to your data, but a VPN Router is specially configured to work with your VPN for added security.
 It can help keep criminals out of your “digital” walls and protect your devices from Peeping Toms.

 Our VPN router review includes what features your router should have, and which ones are best for gaming and other categories.

 We’ve had some readers ask us how to tell if the VPN is actually working — most providers have an app or service with icons indicating your level of protection.
-Some even offer extensive statistics such as data sent and received while on the VPN.
+Some even offer extensive statistics, such as data sent and received while on the VPN.

 While shopping around for a VPN provider, you may have noticed some sites that warn against using a U.S.-based company.
 So, what’s the deal?
 Are you okay going with a company that’s headquartered in the U.S.?
-The short answer is yes, as long as the VPN provider has a strict no log policy that you can trust.
+The short answer is yes, as long as the VPN provider has a strict no-log policy that you can trust.

 Why is this even an issue?
 Some people are concerned about the U.S.’s involvement in the Five Eyes Alliance, the world’s leading intelligence-sharing network.
 So, any online activity or data passing through and stored on VPN systems headquartered in the U.S. is subject to the surveillance protocols implemented by Five Eyes.
-(Other Alliance members include the U.K., Canada, New Zealand and Australia.)
+(Other Alliance members include the U.K., Canada, New Zealand, and Australia.)

 Don’t understand some of the high-tech VPN lingo we’ve included in our VPN reviews?
 No worries!
 We’ve broken down all the need-to-know techie terms below.

-- NAT firewall — A NAT (Network Address Translation) Firewall adds an extra layer of security by hiding computers, servers and other IT equipment from outside threats.
+- NAT firewall — A NAT (Network Address Translation) Firewall adds an extra layer of security by hiding computers, servers, and other IT equipment from outside threats.
 NAT firewalls are better than your standard OS firewalls at filtering out a lot of potential threats before you get that annoying message: Do you want to allow this connection?

 - DNS leak protection — When you go to a website using your browser, it sends a request to a DNS (domain name server) with the URL that you typed in.
 The DNS server then points you to the correct IP address.
 ISPs (Internet Service Providers) assign you certain DNS servers, and they can monitor and record your online activities whenever you send a request to the server.
 But when you use a VPN, your DNS request should direct to an anonymous server, keeping your ISP from monitoring your connection.
 A DNS leak occurs when your browser inadvertently ignores your VPN connection and sends your DNS request straight to your ISP, all without your knowledge.
 But some VPNs come with DNS leak protection software that alerts you to that threat.